MicrosoftDocs/Azure-RMSDocs/mip/develop/setup-configure-mip.md

         [![Visual Studio setup](media/setup-mip-client/visual-studio-install.png)](media/setup-mip-client/visual-studio-install.png#lightbox)

-3. Download the SDK binaries and samples:
+3. Download the SDK samples and binaries:
     - (TBD) Samples
         - First create a [GitHub profile](https://github.com/join), if you don't already have one.
         - Install the latest version of [Software Freedom Conservancy's Git client tools](https://git-scm.com/download/)
         - `git clone <repo-path>`
-    - (TBD) Binaries
+    - (TBD) Binaries [NOTE: this will also impact the include/lib path instructions in the App Initialization quickstart]
         - Contained in Sample repo?
         - OR, download .zip and copy to a local/project directory?
-If so, https://aka.ms/mipsdkbins or https://aka.ms/MIPSDKPreviewBins ?
+If so, https://aka.ms/mipsdkbins or https://aka.ms/MIPSDKPreviewBins?
         - OR, Nuget?
-    - (TBD) Info on supported platforms, system requirements
+    - (TBD) Info on supported platforms, system requirements?
 5. Ensure "Developer Mode" is enabled on your workstation:
     - Click the Windows icon in the lower left
     - Type "Use developer features" and press the "Enter" key